Course Descriptions G-I

 Grades 9 and 10 - Year - 1 Credit

 The World History II course content focuses on an intensive chronological study of the world since the 16th century.
 Students’ understanding of the relationships among history, geography, economics and civics in the modern world will be emphasized.
 Using texts, documents, maps, diagrams, and charts, students will develop historical and geographic comprehension of various cultures.
 The spatial concepts of geography are integrated with the chronological development of nations and peoples.
-Students will take the World History II End-of-Course SOL test.
+Students may take the World History II End-of-Course SOL test test for a verified credit.

 H554 World History II ADV *

 World History II Advanced is a study of the modern world since the 16th century.
 An understanding of the relationships among history, geography, economics, and civics in the development of the modern world will be emphasized.
 Spatial concepts of geography will be connected to the chronological development of nations and peoples.
 Analysis and evaluation of issues, people, and the environment are emphasized for their connection to historical events.
 Research and analysis of data are significant requirements of the course.
-Students will take the World History II End-of-Course SOL test.
+Students may take the World History II End-of-Course SOL test test for a verified credit.

 (Year 1 of a Two-Year Course)

 This course is the first year of a two-year course that provides students the opportunity to acquire an in-depth understanding of the chronological development of people of the North, Central, and South Americas.
 Students examine political, economic, social, religious, military, scientific, and cultural events.
 Implicit in this curriculum is an understanding of the historical method, the inquiry process, historical reasoning, and interpretation of biases.
-The first year of History of the Americas focuses on U.S. history from Colonial America to World War II.
+The first year of History HL IB focuses on U.S. history from Colonial America to World War II.
 IB requires students to conduct research on a historical investigation and present their findings in a written report of not more than 2,000 words.
 IB credit will be awarded at the conclusion of Year 2.
-The SOL assessment in U.S. History is required.
+Students may take the Virginia and United States History SOL Test for a verified credit.

 (Year 2 of a Two-Year Course)

-This second year of History of Americas uses the same chronological approach to history and seeks to strengthen the skills emphasized in the first part; however, History of the Americas HL-B IB deals primarily with six options for 20th century topics from U.S. history and Latin America.
+This second year of History HL IB uses the same chronological approach to history and seeks to strengthen the skills emphasized in the first part; however, History HL-B IB deals primarily with six options for 20th century topics from U.S. history and Latin America.
 Topics chosen for the Hanover County course include: 1) causes, practices, and effects of war; 2) the rise and rule of single-party states; and 3) the Cold War.
 Students will take the IB examination in May which covers topics from Year 1 and Year 2.

 H813 Psychology SL IB *